 1. Check the timer or programme control

 A back boiler that is not providing hot water does not always need an engineer to fix it.
-The problem could be as simple as a timer or programme control that has not been correctly switched on — then you just have to reset it.
-As long as you are sure that there is an electrical supply to the switch you can check for a number of other things.
+The problem could be as simple as a timer or programme control that has not been correctly switched on.
+If this is the case, then you just have to reset it.

 2. Check for unusual symbols on the display

 Look for any symbols on the display that are not usually there and consult the user manual if there is something different showing.
 The timer could have an override feature.
-Or, it could be set at the wrong time if BST or GMT has recently changed.
+Or, it could be set at the wrong time if the clocks have changed.
 It can simply be a matter of resetting the time and date.

-Apply the same checks to the timer/programme controller as those for no hot water.
-If these are all properly set, try turning up the room thermostat.
-If all the boiler switches are turned on, then this could be a bigger problem, and you should call out an expert.
+Checks to the timer/programme controller settings and if these are all properly set, try turning up the room thermostat.
+If all the boiler switches are turned on, the timer/programme controller is working correctly and the room thermostats are turned up, then this could be a bigger problem, and you should call out an expert.

 Combination and conventional boiler repairsCheck all switches and thermostats